Pet Care Home

 Foods and Feeding

-Since they are omnivorous they will generally eat all kinds of foods.
-The Red Arc Pencilfish is not a picky eater so they will eat most prepared fish foods including small pellets, freeze dried foods and most flakes foods.
+The Red Arc Pencilfish are omnivorous.
+Though in the wild they feed primarily on tiny invertebrates and other zooplankton, in the aquarium they will generally eat all kinds of foods.
+This fish is not a picky eater, so it will eat most prepared fish foods, including small pellets, freeze dried foods, and most flakes foods.
 To keep them looking their best, brine shrimp (live or frozen) or frozen blood worms should be fed occasionally.
+Keep in mind that their mouths are very small, so foods need to be crushed or minced in order for them to be able to eat it.

 • Flake Food: Yes